cknips/b3form/README.md

 ### Available Inputs and Buttons

-B3Form supports all the inputs and buttons supported by the standard form builder.
+B3Form supports many inputs and buttons supported by the standard form builder.
 To avoid conflicts, other names are used for the elements.
 You can call the methods from the standard form builder (like `f.text_field :description`) if you want to render "non-bootstrapified" input elements.

 Available inputs are:

   * text_input
+  * password_input
+  * search_field
+  * url_field
+  * email_field
+  * number_field

 Avalable buttons are: